Alan C. Price is Earlham’s 18th President

-The Earlham College Board of Trustees has named Alan C. Price ’88 the College’s 18th president.
+Alan C. Price became Earlham’s 18th President on July 1, 2017.
+The Earlham College Board of Trustees announced the appointment on January 20, 2017.
 He most recently served as the Associate Director of Management for the Peace Corps as well as the Acting Chief of Staff for the Federal Mediation and Conciliation Service in Washington, D.C.
 An expert in change management and leadership development, Price joined Earlham’s Board of Trustees in July 2016.
-He will take office on July 1, 2017.

 “The Board of Trustees is absolutely thrilled to welcome Alan Price as Earlham’s next president,” said Deborah Hull ’67, chair of the Earlham board.
 “Throughout his career, Alan has proven himself as a visionary leader with a unique ability to make good organizations even better.
 We are looking forward to working with Alan to make Earlham stronger, more nimble and even better able to fulfill its educational mission in a rapidly changing world.”